Fensterbank/datipi-datetime-picker/README.md

 A working example can be found here: [datipi.bolvin.de](http://datipi.bolvin.de)

 ## Browser Support ##
-Personally I tested it in Mozilla Firefox & Google Chrome.
+DaTiPi is tested in Mozilla Firefox, Google Chrome and Internet Explorer 9, 10 and 11.

-Technically, it should work more or less in all modern browsers >= Internet Explorer 9
+It should work in most modern browser.
+Older browsers than IE9 are not supported.

 ## Usage
 Include the script and css file in the head